 Catharine is a dedicated advocate for using technology to bridge the accessibility divide – constantly finding new uses for accessibility.
 Her influential work has been recognized through national leadership awards, honors, and national publications.
-In 2011, Catharine was listed as "People to Watch" in the Washingtonian Magazine's Tech Titans feature, and was the recipient of the American Association of People with Disabilities national leadership award.
-She lost her hearing at eight months old, has used Cued Speech since she was eighteen months old and received her first cochlear implant at the age of three.
-When in college, Catharine completed a successful internship to increase accessibility and awareness at the Dali Universe gallery at the County Hall Gallery in London.
+In 2011, McNally was listed as "People to Watch" in the Washingtonian Magazine's Tech Titans feature, and the recipient of the American Association of People with Disabilities national leadership award.
+She lost her hearing at eight months old, learned Cued Speech at eighteen months old and received her first cochlear implant at the age of three.
 After graduating from Wake Forest University, she moved up to Washington, D.C. to begin a career in technology and accessibility leadership.
 McNally is a product manager for Phase2 Technology, and to fulfill her continuous entrepreneurial spirit, is the owner and operator of a CrossFit affiliate in Alexandria, Virginia.
-She currently serves as Chair on the Board of Directors of the Alexander Graham Bell Association for the Deaf and Hard of Hearing.
+She currently serves as Chair on the Board of Directors of the Alexander Graham Bell Association for the Deaf and Hard of Hearing .